csrhau/fpga-cascade-paper/README.md

 # Existing work
 http://www.cs.ucla.edu/~pouchet/doc/ics-article.12.pdf Time blocking.
 N threads wavefront their way through the code.
+FPGA-Based Systolic Computational-Memory Array for Scalable Stencil Computations

+# Notes
+Systolic arrays are what we enable

 # Tools
 https://eclipse.org/Xtext/ For the DSL.
 (Also means a switch to java for interpreter.)